||Rules for Submission

 Examine the form carefully and note what is required by the Council.

 Representatives of both parties should be present when the form is filled out.
 This procedure assures the Council of receiving factual information.
-ONLY ONE FORM, signed by both parties and enclosed in a separate envelope, shall be returned to the Council.
+ONLY ONE FORM, signed by both parties, shall be returned to the Council.
 The other two copies are for the Employer and Union.

 Between the time of filing and the time for hearing, the regional Officers of both sponsoring organizations may assign an Interim Committee to assist the local parties in resolving the remaining issues.